Tasmania's forgotten war: The conflict between British settlers and First Nations peoples

 The 'Black War'

-The 'Black War' was a period of violent conflict between British settlers and Indigenous Tasmanians that lasted from 1824 to 1830.
+The 'Black War' refers to the violent clashes between British colonists and Indigenous Tasmanians from 1824 to 1830.

-An estimated 1000 First Nations, and 200 British settlers, died in the fighting.
+An estimated 1000 First Nations people and 200 British settlers died in the fighting.

 In 1824, twelve European were killed in surprise attacks from First Nations forces.
 The use of guerilla tactics proved effective in spreading fear through the colony.